em7/cl-cookbook/dynamic-libraries.md

   return 0; }
 ~~~

-At the top, we see a couple of SBCL-related functions like `lisp_gc` for telling the LISP garbagec collector that it's a good time to run.
-Then there is a pointer to our function `callback_call_callback`.
-Finaly, the `init` function which we should run before any LISP code is run.
+At the top, you'll find several SBCL-related functions, such as `lisp_gc`, which signals to the Lisp garbage collector that it is a good time to run.
+Then there is a pointer to the `callback_call_callback` function.
+Finally, the `init` function, which should be run before executing any Lisp code.

-There is currently no way to de-initialize the LISP core.
+Currently, there is no way to de-initialize the Lisp core.

-`libcallback.h` is a header file which should be included in both `lispcallback.c` and in any calling C code.
-Apart of prototypes of functions and function pointers in `lispcallback.c` it includes the error enum and any comments that were added in `bindings.lisp`:
+`libcallback.h ` is a header file that should be included in both `lispcallback.c` and any calling C code.
+It contains prototypes of functions and function pointers in `lispcallback.c`, includes the error `enum`, and any comments added in `bindings.lisp`:

 ~~~C
 typedef enum { ERR_SUCCESS = 0, ERR_FAIL = 1, } err_t;
 ~~~

-The last file is `lispcallback.py`, the Python wrapper around our library.
-The most interesting part is this:
+The last file, `lispcallback.py`, is a Python wrapper around the library.
+The most notable part is this:

 ~~~Python
 from ctypes import *